FAQs

 Wait, since there is software in this contraption, what if there’s a bug, or what if you want to add some new feature?

-There is a USB port that is planned to have three functions: 1) share copedents with anyone; 2) have multi-channel audio output (on channel per string) for your DAW or studio; and 3) allow for firmware upgrades.
 In the last case, if a bug is discovered or some new, cool feature is added to the OnePSG, a file can be sent to users/players to upgrade the system.
 Not unlike new firmware for your printer, or Roku box.
-But as discussed in the Display FAQ, it won’t be done via WiFi.
-A USB connection with your computer or a USB drive will do.

 What about the life of this pedal steel guitar?